The U.S. market remains in a Confirmed Uptrend. The S&P 500 declined ~40bps on lower d/d volume, closing just below its 21-DMA.

 Yesterday,

-• The Stoxx 600 closed lower for a second consecutive session.
-It is marginally above its 100-DMA and is expected to find support here.
-Next level of support is at its 50-DMA (-1%).
+- The Stoxx 600 booked a gain of 0.2%.
+It has next resistance at its March high (+0.8%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• All the 22 European Focus List names are trading above their 200-DMA, while 19 ideas are trading above their 50-DMA.
+- All 28 European Focus List names are trading above their 200-DMA, while 22 names are trading above their 50-DMA.

 Won Global View